 Fortunately, Bounmee didn’t attempt to tell us anything about them.
-We were weary from our walk in the heat, hungry for some of the Lao khao soi soup he’d earlier pointed out, and we were quite happy to save some temples for another day.
+We were weary from our walk in the heat, hungry for some of the lao khao soi soup he’d earlier pointed out, and we were quite happy to save some temples for another day.
 Ah, but which would we see.
 There were so many…

-ESSENTIALS for visiting the Temples of Luang Prabang
+Touring the Temples of Luang Prabang Essentials